Meatless Meat Manufacturing

 With the environment and climate change a hot topic across the globe right now, the realisation of the affects that meat production is having on the environment is causing concern for consumers.
 Reports state that 25 percent of British consumers have claimed their reason to reduce the amount of red meat they eat is due to environmental concerns.

 It’s clear that plant-based production has a considerably lower carbon footprint than livestock production.
 Data from a United Nations Food and Agriculture Organisation report shows that livestock farming contributes to 18 percent of human produced greenhouse gas emissions worldwide.
-This is more than the combined emissions produced from all transportations systems globally.
+This is more than the combined emissions produced from all transportation systems globally.

 And the environment is not solely affected just by the livestock used for meat production.
 Increasing packaging waste, as a result of meat production, is also impacting the environment.
 Meat must be packaged in plastic and refrigerated, whereas, plant-based products do not have the same requirements.
 So, how is the industry developing to the growing plant based trend?